PUSHwriting has a sister site about teaching nonfiction writing and a quasi-related site of reviews of twentieth century fiction writing .

 YCTWriting tries to give teachers what’s essential for them to know in as short a time as possible.
 That 450-page website’s advice has been scrunched into eight sentences totaling 34 words.

-One site about fiction writing
+A site about fiction writing

 In the 1970s, while working as a newspaper reporter, Linda began reading and reviewing older fiction.
 Initially she reviewed books for her own pleasure, publishing some in a weekly paper owned by some friends.